-- 1) Name Alphanumeric name entered by the user (Joe's AA). - 2) ID # Usually the serial number of the meter (8304). - 3) Type: PAA11, Pygmy, PAA51, PAAo14, PAAg12, PYGg12, NonStd.
+- Name Alphanumeric name entered by the user ("PAA11 std2" or enter a custom name like "Joe AA". - 2) ID # Usually the serial number of the meter (8350). - 3) Type: PAA11, Pygmy, PAA51, PAA014, PAAg12, PYGg12, NonStd.

 The user can select from the list of available meter types or select NonStd.
 When selecting from the available list of meters all parameters for that meter will automatically setup.
 When selecting NonStd the user will be required to enter the meter parameters.